roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Manage clusters/Cluster certificates/Update the Kubernetes cluster certificates that are about to expire.md

 ## Updates all certificates in the Container Service for Kubernetes console

 In the Container Service for Kubernetes console, click the **Update Certificate** label next to the cluster.
-For more information, see [Renew a certificate](/intl.en-US/User Guide for Kubernetes Clusters/Security management/Infrastructure security/Renew a certificate.md).
+For more information, see [Update the Kubernetes cluster certificates that are about to expire](#task_1780612).

 ## Run a command to update all certificates